Dental Costs for Pensioners – The Must-Read Guide

 You can also call and get a quote or go in and get a consultation (may cost unless for cosmetic procedures).

-You may need a consultation to understand what work you may need doing.
+A consultation could be required to understand what work may need doing.

-You will pay a consultation fee (except for most cosmetic consults) and then a treatment plan will be provided to you.
+Usually, a consultation fee (except for most cosmetic consults) will need to be paid and then a treatment plan will be provided to you.

 You can also choose to make several appointments over time to split up the costs.